apawate/apawate.github.io/docs/status.md

 ### GraphSCIIcs

 Currently developing it.
 The version out, 0.0.1, has basic support for rectangles.
 I will add support for other shapes as well as colors later on.
+It is also available on PyPI: `pip install graphsciics`